 Renewable scholarships, freshmen-year send-off packages including a laptop and dorm essentials, and in-person campus visits are just some of the ways we support our Scholars as they progress through their postsecondary program.

 We carefully and intentionally match our Scholars with a trained adult mentor who is a leader in our community.
 Mentors guide Scholars from the time they apply for their postsecondary institution through postsecondary program completion.

 For over 40 years, we have served over 800 talented young adults of color from across Pierce County.
 While nationally, low-income first-generation college students graduate at just 11%, our all-time graduation rate is 93%!

 Serving the Whole Scholar

-At Palmer Scholars, we are committed to helping our Scholars achieve their dreams of a better life through higher education.
-We know through experience that our work cannot stop after scholarship checks go out.
-Our “Whole Scholar” model is a holistic approach that provides opportunities for our committed staff, board, and community volunteers to support Scholars in most all areas of life, not just what is generally encapsulated in college access programs.
+At Palmer Scholars, we recognize our Scholars cannot succeed in the classroom or in the workplace if they do not have their basic needs met at home.
+Our “Whole Scholar” model is a holistic approach that provides opportunities for our committed staff, board, and community volunteers to support Scholars in most all areas of life, beyond what is generally encapsulated in college access or workforce development programs.

 Our timeline of services below show the depth and breadth of the support we provide our Scholars: